8 Steps to Create a Better Bot

 If building a chatbot seems like a daunting task, start with this simple 8-step checklist for building a bot.
 It’s not as complicated as you might think.

 Even in digital terms, chatbots, or bots, are new.
 There aren’t a lot of how-to-make-a-bot resources out there.

 We wrote this list to get you started as you create your first bot.
 We’re assuming that you’re building a reasonably basic information-seeking bot (like a weather bot) or, more likely, a transactional bot that provides simple answers to straightforward questions:

 1. Find a true use case

 Predicting the weather is great, and it has value.
 There are lots of fun bots out there, too.
-If you want your mind blown, try Mitsuku.
+If you want your mind blown, try Mitxsuku.
 Dad Bot is pretty fun, too.
 But, unless you’re shooting for a Turing Award, bots that most frequently go viral identify a problem and solve it.